baditaflorin/openai_hackathon/README.md

 A scheduling page is available at `/scheduler` to manually or automatically assign posting dates to your processed episodes:

 - Click the **Scheduler** button on the home page (or visit `/scheduler`) to view all episodes with their chosen title.
+- A publication calendar at the top displays all scheduled release dates for the current month.
 - Use **Auto-Schedule All** to automatically propose posting dates based on your selected cadence (daily, weekly, or every N days).
 Make sure you've chosen a title for each unscheduled episode first.
 - Manually set each episode’s date/time and select **publish destinations** (YouTube, Spotify, Apple Podcasts) using the form controls, then click **Save**.
 You cannot schedule an episode until a title has been selected.